-On Thursday we are observing Yom Kippur.
+This week we are observing Yom Kippur.
 Yom Kippur marks the end of the Days of Awe or Days of Repentance.
-Yom Kippur is a time of self-reflection.
-According to the Jewish tradition, on this day we are being judged for all we have done in the past year.
-We repent to God asking forgiveness for our wrongdoings.
-We are also required to make peace with our fellow humans.
-God won’t forgive you for what you have done to others, it’s the people you have wronged who must forgive.
+It is a time for self-reflection.
+According to Jewish tradition, on this day we will be judged for all we have done in the past year.
+We repent to God asking for forgiveness of our wrongdoings and make peace with our fellow humans.
+It’s not up to God to forgive us for what we have done to others, it’s up to the people who have been wronged to forgive.

-Asking for forgiveness isn’t enough, you have to validate the person you hurt.
-You also have to accept that they might not forgive you.
+Asking for forgiveness isn’t enough, you have to validate the person you hurt and accept that they might not forgive you.

-The word ‘sorry’ is powerful when used with intention and sincerity.
-It’s easy to say when you don’t mean it and sometimes very hard to utter when it is most needed.
+The word ‘sorry’ is powerful when used with good intention and sincerity.
+It’s easy to say when you don’t mean it and sometimes harder to say when it is most needed.

 Set your intention right.
-You need to clear up your feelings of anger, frustration, disappointment, hurt, and guilt so you can enter the new year with a clean slate.
-This not only allows us to sincerely ask for forgiveness but also puts us in a better place to forgive.
-It’s a beautiful way to start the Jewish New Year.
-In both the Jewish New Year and on January 1, we often set intentions to be better in the next year and vow to ourselves we won’t make mistakes.
+Clear up your feelings of anger, frustration, disappointment, hurt, and guilt so you can enter the new year with a clean slate.
+This allows us to sincerely ask for forgiveness and also puts us in a better place to forgive.
+In both the Jewish New Year and on January 1, we often set intentions to be better in the next year and vow to ourselves we won’t make the same mistakes.
+It’s a beautiful way to start the New Year.

-I often see this on the mat among people who tend to seek perfection in their performance.
-The fear of making mistakes makes their learning curve much slower.
+I often see this on the mat among people who tend to seek perfection in their fighting performance.
+The fear of making mistakes slows their learning curve.
 Mistakes can lower our confidence, but when we learn from that failure, adjust and improve through practice, we grow.

 Learn to forgive yourself, and you will find the courage and ability to forgive others.